my-language-skills/translations-for-pressbooks/doc/user-manual.md

 ## Introduction

-This manual gives brief explainations on features of the plugin, which could be useful for developement of your website and for understanding how to recieve desired behaviour of a plugin.
+This manual gives brief explanations on features of the plugin, which could be useful for development of your website and for understanding how to receive desired behaviour of a plugin.

 ## Translations relations